Massimo Mattioli: Biography

 Mattioli debuted in 1965 in the periodic comic book Il Vittorioso with Vermetto Sigh.
 He was also published in Corto Maltese and Frigidaire.
 In fact, he was one of the founders of Frigidaire.

+Growing up into an interest in cartoons, he admired Tex Avery, George Herriman, Johnny Hart and Carl Barks.

 Later he moved to London, where he made comics for the Mayfair magazine.
 In the early 1970s, he created Pasquino for the Paese Sera newspaper.
 In 1973 he began his collaboration in the Il Giornalino, creating the character Pinky.
 In 1977, in association with Stefano Tamburini, he created the underground magazine Cannibale.
 In 1978, Cannibale published the first adventure of Joe Galaxy.
 In 1982, he created the Squeak the Mouse series, a parody of Tom and Jerry.
 Mattioli collaborated with Italo disco duo Righeira and created the cover artwork for their debut single, "Tanzen mit Righeira", released in 1983.
 Mattioli was recognized with many prizes, including the French prize Phenix in 1971, the Yellow Kid in 1975 and Romics d'Oro in 2009.